tolik518/bitmap_type_tracer/README.md

 ### Installation
 Make sure you have [Rust](https://www.rust-lang.org/tools/install) installed on your system.
-Then, run the following command to install the tool:
+Then, run the following command to install the tool from [crates.io](https://crates.io/crates/bitmap_type_tracer):
 ```bash
 cargo install bitmap_type_tracer --locked
 ```